mfeif/mf.com/src/cv/cv.history.md

 :   Managing partner, [Working Draft Beer Company][WDBC] a micro-brewery and taproom in Madison.

 2008-Current
-:   Independent web/technology consultant, with projects in and out of Madison, and one larger client in the steel industry.
+:   Independent web/technology consultant, with projects in and out of Madison

 1997-2008
 :   Founder, *Digital Alchemy*, a web-development company specializing in data-driven websites for small businesses.